We Offer A Variety of DIY Products!

 But wait- there’s more.

 The IOD décor stamps aren’t just for furniture and home décor, you can use them to transform your food art as well!
-The stamps are made from a food safe material (do not use the same sets for food and paint ￼;)).
+The stamps are made from a food-safe material (do not use the same sets for food and paint ￼;)).
 But be warned- they are not for high heat applications.
-Do NOT put in dishwasher, they will melt at extreme heats.
+Do NOT put in the dishwasher, they will melt at extreme heats.
 And then you will be extremely heated too.

-Before removing from backing, condition your stamps with very fine sandpaper, scuff the surface in two directions.
+Before removing from the backing, condition your stamps with very fine sandpaper, scuff the surface in two directions.
 This helps the mediums stay put, and not bead (which some types, like ceramics glazes, tend to do).